 Granted, Vladimir Guerrero Jr. isn't perfect.
 He's not as lean or athletic as his Hall of Fame father.
-Indeed, it's hard not to wonder if there's a correlation between this and the injuries he's sustained, including the strained oblique that will sideline him into April.
+Indeed, it's hard not to wonder if there's a correlation between this and the injuries he's suffered, including the strained oblique that will sideline him into April.

 But at least he can hit.
 Goodness, can he ever hit.

 Despite playing in 2018 as a 19-year-old, Guerrero slashed .381/.437/.636 with 50 extra-base hits (including 20 homers) across four minor league levels.
-According MLB.com's Jim Callis, the Montreal native possesses both the best hit tool and the best power tool of any prospect.
+According to MLB.com's Jim Callis, the Montreal native possesses both the best hit tool and the best power tool of any prospect.

 That was going to be in mid-April one way or another.
 The difference now is that he'll join the Blue Jays when he's healthy, not because he's "ready" after a game of service-time manipulation.

 Meanwhile in San Diego, another ultratalented son of a famous father is inching closer to major league stardom.

 Fernando Tatis Jr. is generally considered the best prospect in MLB after Guerrero.
 One notable expert who begs to differ is ESPN.com's Keith Law, who has Tatis ranked No. 1.

 Tatis, whose old man played 11 seasons in the majors, isn't on the same level as Guerrero where purely hitting matters are concerned.
 He has some swing-and-miss in his offensive profile, which showed in the form of a 27.7 percent strikeout rate at Double-A in 2018.